 Another popular and addictive code-based game from Codepip.

 Are you a Samurai coder?
 In Code Wars, you can test your skills against others in this online multiplayer game.

 It supports over 55 coding languages, so there’s something for everyone here.

 More for learning a coding tool, rather than a language, Vim Adventures teaches you the keyboard shortcuts for the VIM IDE.
 It looks like a classic JRPG.
 Only the first three levels are free, but they’re worth it.

 These games are just a selection of our favorites: there are tons more out there.

-If you want to learn or improve your coding skills, we’ve never had it so good for the quantity of options available online.
-There may be a online course or two as well…but who wants to go on a course when the games are so good? 🙂
+If you want to learn or improve your coding skills, we’ve never had it so good for the quantity of online coding games.
+There may be a course or two as well…but who wants to go on a course when the games are so good? 🙂

 Do you have a favorite?
 Give it a shout-out in the comments and tell us why!

 Are you interested in a coding career?
 Read how the developers at 20i first got the programming bug: How we got into coding.